pweekley/z652-final-project/pages/periods.md

 ## Browse Periods

-Use this word cloud visualization to browse locations.
+Use this word cloud visualization to browse periods.
 Word size is determined by frequency and all words link to a corresponding collection search.